Samarth5101/Heart_Attack_Prediction_System/README.md

 ## Instalation

-Pre-requisite: Git Bash, download latest version of git bash from; https://git-scm.com/downloads
+Pre-requisite: Git Bash, download the latest version of git bash from; https://git-scm.com/downloads

 Follow these steps to set up the project on your local machine, try these commands to put on GitBash: